antoineviscardi/planned-memory-lane-assignment/README.md

 here given the simplicity of the app.
 However, I've been wanting to try it for some time and I think this is a good opportunity to do so.

+Given the simplicity of the application, I will centralize all use-case-relevant state into a single store.
+This will make it easy to cover important logic with tests.
+By establishing a boundary between state and UI, the later will be more flexible making it easier to iterate on the component structure.

 ### ADR 2: Do optimistic updates

 In order to provide the best possible user experience, I will do optimist updates.
 This will eliminate perceived latency.
+For now, if an error occurs, I will simply refresh the page so the app can recover to its latest valid state.

 ### ADR 3: Use Zod to define data structures

 Zod will allow me to write more descriptive and explicit data structures.
-It will also give me string typing and validation logic out of the box.
+It will also give me strong typing and validation logic out of the box.
 I will be able to write more defensive and robust code.

 ### ADR 4: Store images as BLOBs directly in SQlite